meanwhile-labs/tcs-quickstart/README.md

 ## Installation

+For easier installation instructions, check the [mod page on GameBanana](https://gamebanana.com/mods/658001)!

 1. Add [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to the game folder (`dinput8.dll` will work fine).
 2. In the game folder, create a `plugins` folder.
 4. Download the latest [`quickstart.asi`](https://github.com/meanwhile-labs/tcs-quickstart/releases) file from this project and place it in `plugins`.